Colony of Jamaica: Jamaica's sugar boom

 In the mid-17th century, sugarcane had been brought into the English West Indies by the Dutch, from Brazil.
 Upon landing in Jamaica and other islands, they quickly urged local growers to change their main crops from cotton and tobacco to sugar cane.
 With depressed prices of cotton and tobacco, due mainly to stiff competition from the North American colonies, the farmers switched, leading to a boom in the Caribbean economies.
 Sugar was rapidly becoming more popular in Britain, where it was used in cakes and to sweeten teas.
 In the eighteenth century, sugar replaced piracy as Jamaica's main source of income and Jamaica became the largest exporter of sugar in the British Empire.
 Sugar became Britain's largest import by the late eighteenth century.

 The sugar monoculture and slave-worked plantation society spread across Jamaica throughout the eighteenth century.
 The sugar industry was labour-intensive and the English brought hundreds of thousands of enslaved Africans to Jamaica.
 In 1673, there were only 57 sugar estates in Jamaica, but by 1739, the number of sugar plantations grew to 430.
 By 1832, the median-size plantation in Jamaica had about 150 slaves, and nearly one of every four bondsmen lived on units that had at least 250 slaves.

-Jamaica eventually become one of Britain's most valuable colonies during the 18th century.
-During the Seven Years' War of 1756-63, the British government sought to protect Jamaica from a possible French invasion.
+Jamaica eventually became one of Britain's most valuable colonies during the 18th century.
+During the Seven Years' War of 1756–63, the British government sought to protect Jamaica from a possible French invasion.
 In 1760, at the height of the war, there were 16 warships stationed in Jamaica, compared to 18 in the Leeward Islands, and only 19 vessels assigned to the whole of the North American continent.

 Simon Taylor, who owned estates in the Jamaican parishes of St Thomas and St Mary, was one of the wealthiest men in the British Empire in the late eighteenth and early nineteenth centuries.
 During the eighteenth century, those men who survived tropical diseases, were, on average, 50 times wealthier than those who resided in the British Isles.
-Other notable planters in Jamaica who became wealthy as a result of owning slave plantations included Peter Beckford, France Price and Charles Ellis.
+Other notable planters in Jamaica who became wealthy as a result of owning slave plantations included Peter Beckford, Francis Price and Charles Ellis.